TinaXing2012/servlet-jsp/README.md

-# Java Servlet and JSP Tutorial
+# Servlet and JSP Tutorial

 ## Errors/Bugs you may also face: